Strobesstrobes

 How do you prevent CRLF injection?

-Strip or reject CR and LF characters in any value written to an HTTP header, validate redirect targets against an allowlist, and use modern HTTP framework APIs that refuse header values containing raw newlines.
+Strip or reject CR and LF in any value written to an HTTP header, validate redirect targets against an allowlist, and use modern HTTP framework APIs that refuse header values containing raw newlines.
 Treat user input as data, never as protocol structure.

 Sources and references